-Everyone – even the least tech-savvy of people – was talking about Bitcoin.
+Everyone – even the least tech-savvy of people – was talking about BTC.
 The next few years cemented its status as an asset and investment of note.
 The whole ecosystem rose on the Bitcoin bubble when the second wave of more cautious investors, intent on getting a piece of the next crypto boom, jumped into the crypto market feet first.

 In this mad rush, people generally forgot that among asset classes, Bitcoin has had one of the most volatile trading histories.
 It has gone through various cycles of extreme booms and busts.
-Its 13 years of existence has been marked by massive price bubbles and double-digit ups and downs.
+Its 13 years of existence have been marked by massive price bubbles and double-digit ups and downs.

-The first prominent bump for Bitcoin came in 2013 when it started trading in the crypto exchange at $13.50.
+The first prominent bump for Bitcoin came in 2013 when it started trading on the crypto exchange at $13.50.
 The first boom came right after that when it peaked at $220 in April 2013 before quickly correcting to $70.
 However, it never dipped below again.
 Seen over the long term, its price arrow has always pointed upwards.

 It remained bumpy till 2017 when it breached the $1000 mark riding on investor confidence, and finished the year at an astounding $19,783.
-Of course, inevitable price correction and crash came soon after, and Bitcoin ended 2019 at $7000.
+Of course, inevitable price correction and crash came soon after, and BTC ended 2019 at $7000.

 The pandemic and recognition from several countries, saw Bitcoin taking flight again.
 There was no turning back this time, and December 2020 saw it ending the year with a 155% gain.

 2021 has been its best year so far, with BTC peaking at well over $60k.
 Despite a massive mid-year crash, the conversations around Bitcoin, and cryptocurrencies in general, remain positive.
 No one expects it to disappear, and almost everyone is predicting substantial long-term gains.